 Depression is linked with a higher risk for anxiety and many other mental health issues.

-As the Substance Abuse and Mental Health Services Administration (SAMHSA) reports, anxiety, depression, and mood disorders together have the biggest effect on the health of Americans.
-These mental illnesses have a negative impact on the lifespan and productivity of the average person, but SAMHSA and other public health organizations are leading initiatives to provide better knowledge of and treatment for anxiety and other mental health issues.
+As the Substance Abuse and Mental Health Services Administration (SAMHSA) reports, mental health illnesses such as anxiety, depression and mood disorders together are among the most common conditions impacting individual health.
+These mental illnesses, which have increased during the pandemic, have a negative impact on the life span and productivity of the average person.
+However, public health organizations like SAMHSA are leading initiatives to provide better knowledge of and treatment for anxiety and other mental health issues, which include the creation of resources designed to help professionals and the general public mitigate the pandemic’s effect on mental health.

-For instance, research has already shown that parts of the nation that earn higher incomes also tend to have better mental health.
+One of the key challenges that these initiatives hope to address involves improved access to mental health care across socioeconomic strata.
+Research has already shown that people who live in parts of the nation that have higher incomes also tend to have better mental health.
 This indicates that communities benefit greatly from access to high-quality, science-based health care services.
-As SAMHSA explains, the newly funded National Mental Health and Substance Use Policy Laboratory will continue to provide public health professionals with opportunities to study the effects of anxiety and other mental illnesses and to test innovative solutions.
+Initiatives such as the SAMHSA-funded National Mental Health and Substance Use Policy Laboratory will continue to provide public health professionals with opportunities to study the effects of anxiety and other mental illnesses and to test innovative solutions.

 Suicide Prevention on a Community Level

-Many mental illnesses can lead to an increased chance of suicide, especially in high-income countries.
-With approximately 800,000 deaths from suicide each year and countless more attempts, this is a growing problem.
+Many mental illnesses can lead to an increased chance of suicide.
+With more than 700,000 deaths from suicide each year and countless more attempts, this is a growing problem.
 According to the WHO, suicide is the second most common cause of death in teenagers and young adults age 15 to 29.

-Suicide also affects citizens of low- and middle-income nations.
-As the WHO reports, over three-quarters of suicides around the world in 2015 happened in these countries.
+Suicide especially affects citizens of low- and middle-income nations, where, the WHO reports, 77% of worldwide suicides in 2019 occurred. .

-Recent research by the WHO and numerous smaller public health organizations has begun to provide details about some of the groups at highest risk of suicide, including refugees, members of the LGBT community, and people with indigenous ancestry.
+Recent research by the WHO and numerous smaller public health organizations has begun to provide details about some of the groups at highest risk of suicide, including refugees, members of the LGBTQ community and people with Indigenous ancestry.

 Pediatric and Adolescent Mental Health

 Mental health is often discussed in the context of adult health care, but it remains a substantial problem for children and adolescents, too.
-As the WHO reports, up to 20 percent of children and teenagers around the globe experience mental illnesses, and neuropsychiatric conditions are the most common cause of disability in adolescents.
+As the WHO reports, 14% of children age 10 to 19 around the globe — 1 in 7 — experience mental illnesses, and neuropsychiatric conditions are the most common cause of disability in adolescents.

 Finding a Path Forward

-In the U.S., public health specialists have numerous avenues to become involved in advocating for mental health awareness and improving treatments for and prevention of these issues.
+In response, public health specialists are using numerous avenues to become involved in advocating for mental health awareness and improving treatments for and prevention of these issues.
 For instance, one of the objectives of the Office of Disease Prevention and Health Promotion’s Healthy People 2020 initiative is improving mental health care access for children.
-This initiative also aims to provide more depression screening services and increase the employment rate among people with serious mental illnesses.
+This initiative also aims to provide more depression screening services and increase the employment rate of people with serious mental illnesses.

-In 2017, increased federal funding for addressing mental health issues can also enable public health professionals to take part in expanded research and treatment programs.
+Increased federal funding for addressing mental health issues can enable public health professionals to take part in expanded research and treatment programs.
 From increased access to early intervention programs to expanded access in underserved communities, public health officials can continue to make strides to address this important issue.

-Earning an Online Master of Public Health degree can open the door for you to address mental health concerns across the nation or around the world.
-Visit Keck School of Medicine of the University of Southern California to learn more about this degree program and how you can contribute to the conversation on mental illness and public health.
+Earning an online Master of Public Health degree can open the door for you to address mental health concerns across the nation or around the world.
+Visit Keck School of Medicine of USC to learn more about the degree program and how you can contribute to the conversation on mental illness and public health.